Dimension Formulae and Generalised Deep Holes of the Leech Lattice Vertex Operator Algebra: Modular Forms

 be a holomorphic function on the upper half-plane $\HH$ with values in $\C[D]$ and $k\in\Z$.
 Then $F$ is a modular form for $\rho_D$ of weight~$k$ if

 for all $M=\left(\begin{smallmatrix}a&b\\c&d\end{smallmatrix}\right)$ in $\Gamma$ and $F$ is meromorphic at the cusp $\infty$.
 We call $F$ \emph{holomorphic} if it is also holomorphic at $\infty$.

-Classical examples of modular forms transforming under the Weil representation are theta functions.
+Classical examples of modular forms transforming under the Weil representation are theta series.
 Let $L$ be a positive-definite, even lattice of even rank $2k$ with bilinear form $(\cdot,\cdot)\colon L\times L\to\Z$ and let $D=L'/L$ be the associated \fqs{}.
 Define

 for all $\gamma\in D$.
-Then $\theta$ is a modular form for the Weil representation $\rho_D$ of weight~$k$, which is holomorphic at $\infty$.
+Then $\theta$ is a modular form for the Weil representation $\rho_D$ of weight~$k$ which is holomorphic at $\infty$.